 After one of her premonitions helps her and her sisters help him solve one of his most-difficult cases, Phoebe decides to change her major in college and starts taking forensic classes, so they continue to work on cases together.
-She uses her power of premonitions (which the Elders send her) to find out what's going to happen and her visions of the past (which she gets if she touches one of the pieces of evidence) to find out what has happened.
+She uses her power of premonitions (which the Elders send her – she can never force visions of the future, so there will never be a magical baby-daddy hunt) to find out what's going to happen and her visions of the past (which she gets if she touches one of the pieces of evidence) to find out what has happened.

 Before saying a word to Andy, she brings the cases home to her sisters, where they are able to figure out how to protect the potential victim by getting rid of the perpetrator.
 If the perp is non-magical (which happens just as often as them being magical), Phoebe helps Andy solve the case so that he can arrest the perp.
 If the perp is magical, the Charmed Ones figure out how to vanquish the perp.